DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 ---

-##### In the event that investors choose to exchange their algorithmic stablecoins, what does the protocol do?
+##### In the event that investors choose to sell-off their algorithmic stablecoins, what does the protocol do?

 - [ ]  Sells existing price-floating token
 - [ ]  Burns existing price-floating token